xphyr/kubevirt-apiauth/README.md

 ### Using the default kubeconfig

-If you haven't already done so, log into your OpenShift cluster with the oc command:
+If you haven't already done so, log into your OpenShift cluster with the "_oc_" command:

 ```shell
 $ oc login https://api.<clustername>.<basedomain> -u <userName>